lowlydba/lowlydba.sqlserver/README.md

 ## Modules

-See the ansible documentation for this collection: https://lowlydba.github.io/lowlydba.sqlserver
+See the [plugin section](https://lowlydba.github.io/lowlydba.sqlserver/branch/main/collections/lowlydba/sqlserver/index.html#plugins-in-lowlydba-sqlserver) of the documentation for this collection (https://lowlydba.github.io/lowlydba.sqlserver).

 ## Code of Conduct